pietervandervyver/neal-street/SOLUTION.md

 I used AWS Kiro for my IDE with very good results.
 I used its AI capabilities to debug the project.

+Ansible is triggered and used to install nginx.

 To test the system, the following can be excecuted from a terminal: